The Bugle Call: Song of War

 - Luca (リュカ, Ryuka)

-- A 14-year-old branched.
+- A 14-year-old Branched.
 He was raised by a band of mercenaries, where he served as their bugler.
-After being saved by the Pontiff, he agrees to become the leader of the Papal States' branch-hexed, in exchange for help in achieving his dream of becoming a maestro.
+After being saved by the Pontiff, he agrees to become the leader of the Papal States' Branched, in exchange for help in achieving his dream of becoming a maestro.
 He's developed feelings for Zoe.
 His power allows him to turn sound into light, which he uses in battle to command troops.

 - Zoe (ゾーイ, Zōi)

-- A branched under Luca's command and the Papal States' trump card.
+- A Branched under Luca's command and the Papal States' trump card.
 She has a mutual affection for Luca.
 She believes the Pontiff is her mother.
 Her power allows her to obtain her future self's strength, but she falls asleep afterwards as a consequence.
 She is 27-years-old but has the mind of a 9-year-old due to overuse of her power.

 - The Pontiff (教皇, Kyōkō)